-The greats like Frank Zane established many bodybuilding workouts, diets, and principles we use today.
-But it was not easy!
+The greats, like Frank Zane, established many bodybuilding workouts, diets, and principles we use today.
+But it wasn’t easy!
 Frank experienced many failures before achieving success.
 By understanding Frank Zane’s story, we can duplicate their successes and avoid disappointment.
 So let’s take a trip down bodybuilding memory lane.

 Birth name Francis Joseph Zane Jr. Nickname The Chemist, Gentleman Frank Height 5’11” Born February 1938 in Kingston, Pennsylvania Died 3 September 2003 in Del Mar, California Cause of death Heart failure Career Profession Bodybuilder, powerlifter years active 1957–1982.

-Frank Zane is well recognized for winning the coveted Mr. Olympia title (1977–1979).
-He did, nevertheless, win Mr. Universe three times, Mr. World once, and Mr. America once.
-He was recognized for his slim waist and well-defined muscular physique, which reflected perfection.
+We well recognized Frank Zane for winning the coveted Mr. Olympia title (1977–1979).
+He won Mr. Universe three times, Mr. World once, and Mr. America once.
+We recognized him for his slim waist and well-defined muscular physique, which reflected perfection.
 Frank went up against and defeated the greatest bodybuilders of his day, including the legendary Arnold Schwarzenegger.
 We should note that Arnold was not pleased with his defeat against a much smaller Zane.
-However, from the time Zane arrived in California in 1969 until the early 1970s, he and Arnold trained together.
-Zane worked hard to construct a great resume and did it with grace and style.
+However, from when Zane arrived in California in 1969 until the early 1970s, he and Arnold trained together.
+Zane worked hard to construct a great resume with grace and style.

-Finally, the 1980 Mr. Olympia signaled the end of his illustrious career.
+Finally, in 1980, Mr. Olympia signaled the end of his illustrious career.
 He boycotted the 1981 Olympia because of the 1980 contest but returned to compete in 1982 and finished second.
-His final competition was the 1983 Olympia, where he finished fourth after suffering another injury that necessitated shoulder surgery.
+His last competition was the 1983 Olympia, where Zane finished fourth after suffering another injury that caused shoulder surgery.
 During the 1983 Mr. Olympia contest, he announced his retirement.

-What Diet Did Frank Zane Use to Win 3, Mr. Olympias
+What Diet Did Frank Zane Use to Win Three Mr. Olympia Titles?

 Zane was not a big believer in dieting, as he felt it would only make him “skinny and weak.”
-However, he had a few basic tenets to his eating habits: He avoided processed foods and mainly ate whole, natural foods.
-He also got plenty of protein and healthy fats with his diet.
+However, he had a few basic tenets to his eating habits: He avoided processed foods and mainly ate whole foods.
+He also got plenty of protein and healthy fats in his diet.

-Frank Zane’s designed a workout that helped him become a three-time champion.
+Frank Zane designed a workout that helped him become a three-time champion.
 So what can we learn from his training?
 First, he had many years of experience and experimented with different methods to find the most efficient routines for his body type.
-That’s why he changed his training routines throughout time, but all of his workouts were successful and helped him build the physique that many consider the best in bodybuilding history.
+He changed his training routines throughout time, but all his workouts were successful and helped him build the physique that many consider the best in bodybuilding history.